-Chicken, on the other hand, has most of its fat in the skin.
-Peel it off, and you're pretty much free and clear, except for the odd blob of fat here and there, which easily can be removed.
+Chicken has most of its fat in the skin.
+Peel it off, and you're pretty much free and clear, except for the odd blob of fat here and there, which easily can be removed:

 - A 4-ounce chicken breast with skin has 188 calories, 49 percent of which are from fat.
 It contains 10.5 g total fat and 3 g of saturated fat.